|

 Fire plagued

-Helena in the early days.
-Wooden buildings huddled together
+Helena in its early days.
+Wooden buildings huddled together,

 started very difficult.
 Several huge fires in the 1870s were